About Us

 If an emergency notification is sent out, is there a guarantee I will receive it?

-When Alert WesternU is activated, the system will make several attempts to reach registered contact.
+When Alert WesternU is activated, the system will make several attempts to reach your registered contacts.
 Western does not assume legal responsibility for technical difficulties which may result in notification failures.
 Please ensure you are running the most current version of the OnSolve MIR3 mobile app.

 Who can I contact for more information?